-Nightlife in Legian is a rich mix of nightclubs and dining spots that open up until late along the main Jalan Legian (which connects Kuta and Seminyak), with a variety of notable and unique bars also found on the branching alleys such as Poppies Lane 1 and 2.
-Using Legian’s Ground Zero memorial site as a central landmark, it is hard to miss the high-rising 61 Legian Entertainment Complex that boasts the famous Sky Garden Lounge on its rooftop and Vi Ai Pi just across the road, while a simple but enjoyable stopover for low-priced booze is just behind the memorial on a small alley.
+Nightlife in Legian is a rich mix of nightclubs and dining spots that stay open until late along Jalan Legian, which connects Kuta and Seminyak.
+There’s also a variety of notable and unique bars found on the branching alleys such as Poppies Lane 1 and 2.
+Using Legian’s Ground Zero memorial site as a central landmark, it’s hard to miss the high-rising 61 Legian Entertainment Complex, which is one of the area’s main attractions after dark.

-After you’ve spent the day relaxing on the beach, you’re never short of options in Legian after the sun goes down.
-The area is actually home to some of Bali’s favourite bars and clubs, and always promises a night to remember – or forget - depending on exactly how long your night lasts.
-Here are our top 10 spots to enjoy the great music, company, vibes and drinks.
+After you’ve spent the day relaxing on the beach, you’re never short of fun options in Legian.
+The area is home to some of Bali’s favourite bars and clubs, and always promises a night to remember – or forget, depending on exactly how long your night lasts.

 - Bali Hai Sunset Dinner Cruise

 - Bathe & Breakfast with the Elephants

 - Royal Mengwi Temple, Monkey Forest & Tanah Lot Excursion